-Quality Engineering Transformation Step #3: Take Peer Reviews Seriously
+Step 3: Take Peer Reviews Seriously

 With sufficient training and practice, developers can get good at testing each other’s code.
 However, not taking peer reviews seriously can lead to the traditional QA safety net dilemma, where developers are less thorough in reviewing their own code because they know someone else will catch their mistakes.
 It is critical to point out error tendencies and patterns to the developer at the outset (first line of defense).

 Quality engineering transformations involve teaching developers to ask themselves the hard questions and do most of the critical thinking themselves.
 The developers become responsible for testing their features from story to production with team ownership and QE coach oversight and support.